CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 {: .chapternumber .no_toc}

 ###The Last Card
-{: .chaptertitle }
+{: .chaptertitle}

 He drove, finally, into a dim street that was mostly ware-houses and factories, with here and there a detached and dilapidated dwelling.

 Halfway down the block he stopped in front of one of the latter, with his engine purring musically.

 The ground floor of the dwelling was an ancient bakery shop, boarded up and empty.
 There was a “To-Let” sign swinging crazily in the cold night wind.
 Not a peep of light showed anywhere in the building.
 The windows were all shuttered tight.
-Alongside the house was a narrow alley with nothing visible except an empty and lopsided ash- can and a gaunt black cat that skittered away with tail erect.
+Alongside the house was a narrow alley with nothing visible except an empty and lopsided ash-can and a gaunt black cat that skittered away with tail erect.

 Inside the parked sedan Farino said thickly: “So what?”
 The bandage was still over his eyes.